Hamish Kerr

 Kerr qualified for his first Olympic Games in 2021.
 He jumped 2.30 meters at the Tokyo Olympics and finished 10th in the final.

-He would continue seeing international success through 2022, tying Italy’s Gianmarco Tamberi with a jump of 2.31 meters at the 2022 World Athletics Indoor Championships for bronze.
-He would also pick up a pair of international victories at the Oceania Athletics Championships and the Commonwealth Games.
+He continued seeing international success through 2022, tying Italy’s Gianmarco Tamberi with a jump of 2.31 meters at the 2022 World Athletics Indoor Championships for bronze.
+He also picked up a pair of international victories at the Oceania Athletics Championships and the Commonwealth Games.

 Hamish Kerr’s Rise to Olympic Champion

 BAUHAUS-Galan Meeting in Sweden.
-He had a disappointing finish at the World Athletics Championships in Budapest, failing to qualify for the final with a jump of 2.22 meters.
+However, he had a disappointing finish at the World Athletics Championships in Budapest, failing to qualify for the final with a jump of 2.22 meters.

 Kerr appeared to be in top form going into the 2024 season.
 He jumped over 2.20 meters in his first four meetings of the winter before setting his current personal best of 2.36 meters to win the World Athletics Indoor Championship in Glasgow.
 The jump would finish the year one centimeter behind Giamarco Tamberi’s 2.37-meter jump.